 It’s no surprise that men and women are built differently.
-However, it has become increasingly obvious to women and medical professionals everywhere that it’s time science gain a better understanding of what exactly these differences are.
+However, it has become increasingly obvious to women and medical professionals everywhere that it’s time science to gain a better understanding of what exactly these differences are.
 When it comes to the heart and related conditions, science shows us that women and men each have their own symptoms to look out for.

 Does Each Heart Work Different?